wrightben/math/Football/README.md

 ## Notes on throwing a Football

 Pull the first section of the laces out.
 The laces are a lever.
-Thumb and finger (create a pocket), move the hand over the shoulder, aim the ball, press the lever with the finger.
-Flush.
-You'll naturally end up with a cross-body, thumbs-down arm motion.
+As the arm travels through a natural throwing motion, the conscious effort to apply torque to the laces will naturally create a cross-body, thumbs-down arm motion.

-Aim the ball: The angle of the hand controls the nose of the ball; The nose should to be pointing at the target.
-Pushing the lever creates the spiral.
+Aiming the ball: The angle of the hand controls the nose of the ball; The nose should to be pointing at the target.
+The torque applied by the fingers, perpendicular to the laces creates the spiral.
 The position of the arm over the shoulder, like a hand of a clock, determines the trajectory of the ball.
 The speed of the arm creates the velocity.